saf-dmitry/taskpaper-mode/README.md

 ### Storing Queries

 Fast selection interface allows you to save your commonly used search queries and later select them with just a single key press.
 For this to work you should assign unique, case-sensitive, letters (or other characters, e.g. numbers) to your saved queries.
-You can do this by configuring the variable `taskpaper-custom-queries` in your `.emacs` file:
+You can do this by configuring the custom variable `taskpaper-custom-queries` in your `.emacs` file:

     (setq taskpaper-custom-queries
           '((?w "Waiting"  "@waiting and not @done")